kulpojke/geog441/README.md

 ## Final Project Presentation and Webpage - June 4th

     + Give a 15-30 minute presentation on the project.
-    + Have a complete project webpage (We will talk about how to do this usign github pages soon.
+    + Have a complete project webpage (We will talk about how to do this using github pages soon.
 Don't be intimidated, its not that hard.)
-    + An efficient way to handle both tasks is to make your presentation slides on GitHhub pages.
+    + An efficient way to handle both tasks is to make your presentation slides on GitHub pages.

 ## Final Project Report - June 4th